-At this year's conference, we have included opportunities for physicians and senior healthcare system executives to meet and explore ways to work together to transform our healthcare system so physicians can provide high quality, compassionate patient care with vitality and enthusiasm.
+At this year's conference, we have included opportunities for physicians and senior healthcare system executives to meet and explore ways to work together to transform our healthcare system so physicians can provide exceptional, compassionate patient care with vitality and enthusiasm.

 A unique opportunity to work closely with clinicians and researchers who are recognized internationally for their work:

 Dr. Colin West - Professor of Medicine, Medical Education, and Biostatistics, Mayo Clinic

 Dr. West, Co-Director of the Mayo Clinic Program on Physician Well-Being, will join us to share his work with Dr. Tait Shanafelt and Dr. Lotte Dyrbye documenting the drivers and consequences of physician distress, as well as emerging research on solutions.

 He will provide updates on successful and progressive nationwide initiatives to prioritize and enhance physician well-being and lead several workshops during the conference to identify actionable approaches at individual, organizational and system levels.

 Dr. Mick Krasner - Professor of Clinical Medicine, Co-Director, Mindful Practice Programs, University of Rochester School of Medicine and Dentistry

 Dr. Krasner will share research on mindful practice, narrative medicine and appreciative inquiry.
 He will explore ways to utilize these practices to increase physician well being, enhance our relationships in medicine and promote collaborative organizational change.

 Dr. Emiliana Simon-Thomas - Science Director of Greater Good Science Center, University of California, Berkeley

 Dr. Simon-Thomas will share cutting-edge research on empathy, compassion and gratitude.
 She will also explore the science that connects collaborative relationships, social affiliation and caregiving to both individual and organizational health.